ifishlin/sprintdeeplearning/README.md

 Descriptions

-1. Build a CNN which use featrues from DNA sequence data (HW1) and protein sequence (HW2) *seperately*.
+1. Build a CNN which use featrues from DNA sequence data (HW1) and protein sequence (HW2) **seperately**.
-2. before classifier, concatenate two feature vectors
-3. then feed it into classifier (NN)
+2. Before classifier, concatenate two feature vectors and then feed it into classifier (NN)

 CTCF_HUMAN.fasta
 ```bash